TUM-DSE/doctor-cluster-config/docs/README.md

 If you want to share larger datasets between machines use `/share`, which is based on two hard disk (15TB capacity).

-Both nfs export stored on `nardole` are also replicated to `bill` every 15 minutes using zfs replication based on [syncoid](https://github.com/TUM-DSE/doctor-cluster-config/blob/master/modules/nfs/server-backup.nix).
+Both nfs export stored on `mickey` are also replicated to `dan` every 15 minutes using zfs replication based on [syncoid](https://github.com/TUM-DSE/doctor-cluster-config/blob/master/modules/nfs/server-backup.nix).
-In case there are hardware problems with `nardole`, `bill` can take over serving the nfs.
+In case there are hardware problems with `mickey`, `dan` can take over serving the nfs.

 ## Adding non-nixos hosts to NFS.